Large-Scale Velocity Dispersion and the Cosmic Web

-Previous studies on volume and mass fractions in the cosmic web have found a wide range of values \citep[a recent comparison can be found in][]{Libeskind2018}.
+Previous studies on volume and mass fractions in the cosmic web have found a wide range of values \citep[a recent comparison can be found in][also see the comparison in \autoref{tab:volmass_comparison}]{Libeskind2018}.
 These sometimes large discrepancies are the result of different classification criteria and complicate the comparison of our results.
-Closely related to our method is i) the phase-space tessellation by \citet{Shandarin2012} (also see \citealt{Ramachandra2015}) which uses stream number thresholds to identify the different components, i.e. voids: $n_\mathrm{stream}=1$, walls: $3 \leq n_\mathrm{stream} < 17$, filaments: $17 \leq n_\mathrm{stream} < 90$ and haloes: $n_\mathrm{stream} \geq 90$, and ii) the phase-space folding detection method ORIGAMI \citep{Falck2012}, finding the individual axes along which the Lagrangian particle ordering is inverted.
+Closely related to our method is i) the phase-space tessellation by \citet{Shandarin2012} (also see \citealt{Ramachandra2015}) which uses stream number thresholds to identify the different components, i.e. voids: $n_\mathrm{stream}=1$, walls: $3 \leq n_\mathrm{stream} < 17$, filaments: $17 \leq n_\mathrm{stream} < 90$ and haloes: $n_\mathrm{stream} \geq 90$, and ii) the phase-space folding detection method \textsc{origami} \citep{Falck2012}, finding the individual axes along which the Lagrangian particle ordering is inverted.
 Since we use the same single-stream definition as i), our mass and volume fractions for cosmic voids are comparable to their results.
 We note that the reported void volume fractions using this technique are consistently $\sim90$\% but the mass fractions vary strongly (23\% by \citealt{Shandarin2012}, 32\% by \citealt{Ramachandra2015} and 56\% by \citealt{Libeskind2018}).
-The void volume fraction reported in \citet{Libeskind2018} for ORIGAMI is lower (70\%), with a larger volume fraction classified as nodes (7.4\%) and filaments (6.4\%).
+The void volume fraction reported in \citet{Libeskind2018} for \textsc{origami} is lower (70\%), with a larger volume fraction classified as nodes (7.4\%) and filaments (6.4\%).
 The mass is equally more attributed to nodes (50\%), but less to walls (14\%).